Davospike/segpSPA/The_Process/SystemImplementation.md

 #### Choice and change of Angular Quiz Framework

 We spoke with the teaching support on the course about how best to approach implementing a quiz in Angular.
 On advise from Thomas Bale, we elected to find a pre-made quiz framework and repurpose it for our needs.
-To do this, we had a front end get together that involved a morning pair programming session sitting down to research, test and try different Angular quiz frameworks that might be suitable as a template for the purpose of this project.
+To do this, we had a front-end get together that involved a morning pair programming session sitting down to research, test and try different Angular quiz frameworks that might be suitable as a template for the purpose of this project.
 We looked at a number of different frameworks in depth including: [Eva Grean's](https://github.com/evagrean/quiz-app) and [Anurag Gandhi's](https://www.codeproject.com/Articles/1167451/Quiz-Application-in-Angular).
 We eventually decided we would use a fancy looking [Spotify app](https://awesomeopensource.com/project/fabiandev/angular-quiz-app).
 The reason we chose this framework was because it was aesthetically and functionally pleasing to interact with and thought it would help keep the content of the quiz engaging.
 Other frameworks we found felt a bit basic, whereas the Spotify Quiz had animations and progress bars, for example.

 Our next task was to familiarise ourselves with the Angular component structure that rendered the site, which we tried and tested over a few days.
 This quiz app even formed the basis of one of our rounds of user feedback.
 However, it was not until we made more concerted attempts to build out and refactor the code on this quiz we realised that this quiz was too advanced for our still relatively nascent experience of Angular.
 As such, we had to make a u-turn and thus settled on [Anurag Gandhi's](https://www.codeproject.com/Articles/1167451/Quiz-Application-in-Angular) quiz framework.
 Altogether it was much less complex and more malleable for what we had in mind to achieve.
 There were sufficiently fewer components, and the code was more simple to re-work and manipulate.

 During our research of Angular frameworks, we also took the opportunity to brainstorm some design ideas as a team about prospective designs for our quiz.
-This helped us to focus in on our needs and initiate the creative process of building up the single page application front end in our minds.
+This helped us to focus in on our needs and initiate the creative process of building up the single page application front-end in our minds.

 We created this mood board to consolidate and draw ideas from: